Drawing a Hypothesis Publication

 All drawings by Nikolaus Gansterer, 2005-2011.

-The publication "Drawing a Hypothesis" won the bronze medal at the annual book design competition “Best Books from all over the World ”.
+The publication "Drawing a Hypothesis" was honoured to be one of the ten most beautiful books of Austria 2011 and won the bronze medal at the annual book design competition “Best Books from all over the World”.
 The ceremony took place on the 16th of March 2012 at the Leipzig book fair in Germany.

 Reviews (click to download file):